caido/documentation/src/reference/features/logging/search.md

 <br>

 <ProContainer>
-An HTTPQL query search bar is available within Search for Pro users.
+An HTTPQL query search bar is only available within Search for Caido Pro users.
 </ProContainer>

 ## Filtering